-During a downpour, a clogged gutter can send large amounts of water down the side of your home, damaging siding, foundation and landscaping.
+During a downpour, a clogged gutter can send substantial amounts of water down the side of your home, damaging the siding, foundation and landscaping.
 Thoroughly cleaning and inspecting your gutters every spring and fall will help to keep them in good working condition.

 Most gutters are held onto homes by using a metal spike and ferrule.
-Check all of the spikes that are meant to go through the gutter, the fascia board, and into the rafter behind it.
-If the gutter spikes are in questionable condition, it is a good idea to invest in new ones to ensure that the gutters are securely fastened.
+Check all the spikes that are meant to go through the gutter, the fascia board and into the rafter behind it.
+If the gutter spikes are in questionable condition, it’s a good idea to invest in new ones to ensure that the gutters are securely fastened.

-Home maintenance is a big job, but well worth it.
-If you are considering buying a new home in time for the new year, please let me know.
+Home maintenance is a big job, but it’s well worth it.
+If you are considering buying a new home, please let me know.
 We can talk about your goals and find a loan program that will be right for you.

-For more information on how to clean and repair your gutters watch the video below:
+For more information on how to clean and repair gutters, watch the video below.

 Tags: Home Improvement